American foulbrood

 - Sweep off the colony

-- Place artificial swarm on middle walls
+- Place artificial swarm on centre walls

 - Sufficient liquid feeding (also stimulates the cleaning instinct)

-- Melting of the combs
+- Melt down the combs

 Sample submission